michaldobrodenka/PaintCode2Skia/README.md

 Why?

-PaintCode is nice tool, but it is missing Xamarin.Android export and anything to Windows desktop.
-Xamarin.Android can use StyleKitSharper tool (https://github.com/danielkatz/StyleKitSharper) but it creates a lot of static Java objects, for hundreds of icons it mean thousands long living objects, which are overloading GC Bridge.
+PaintCode is nice tool, but I'm missing export to Xamarin.Android and Windows desktop.
+Xamarin.Android can use StyleKitSharper tool (https://github.com/danielkatz/StyleKitSharper) but it creates a lot of static Java objects.
+That means thousands long living objects for hundreds of icons which are overloading GC Bridge.

 Solution Structure: